-5-4 All residents, faculty, and support staff involved in the direct provision of patient care must be continuously recognized/certified in basic life support procedures, including cardiopulmonary resuscitation.
+5-4 All residents, faculty and support staff involved in the direct provision of patient care must be continuously recognized/certified in basic life support procedures, including cardiopulmonary resuscitation.

 Intent: ACLS and PALS are not a substitute for BLS certification.
+Examples of evidence to demonstrate compliance may include:

-Certification/recognition records demonstrating basic life support training or summary log of certification/recognition maintained by the program

-Exemption documentation for anyone who is medically or physically unable to perform such services.
+Certification/recognition records demonstrating basic life support training or summary log of certification/recognition maintained by the program Exemption documentation for anyone who is medically or physically unable to perform such services

 5-5 The program must document its compliance with the institution's policy and applicable regulations of local, state and federal agencies, including, but not limited to, radiation hygiene and protection, ionizing radiation, hazardous materials, and blood-borne and infectious diseases.
-Polices must provide to all residents, faculty and appropriate support staff and continuously monitored for compliance.
+Policies must be provided to all residents, faculty and appropriate support staff and continuously monitored for compliance.
 Additionally, policies on blood-borne and infectious diseases must be made available to applicants for admission and patients.